mcummings128/gh-actions-outputs-experiments-1/README.md

 # Multi-lined output

+Multi-lined outputs can be set by using EOF (End of File) TODO ELABORATE.
+Using EOF is possible across all types of Github-hosted runners (ubuntu-latest (Bash), Windows (Powershell), and macOS (bash) )

+The below syntax shows how to set a multi-line runner from a Bash perspective:

 ```
 echo "multi-line-output<<EOF" >> $GITHUB_OUTPUT
 echo "This is the first line of a multi-line output." >> $GITHUB_OUTPUT